Builder-s-League/BuildersLeague-Edition1/README.md

 # Install and Run

-1. You'll first need a Supabase project which can be made [via the Supabase dashboard](https://database.new) or running locally using the follow command:
+1. You'll first need a Supabase project, which can be made [via the Supabase dashboard](https://database.new) or running locally using the follow command:

    ```bash
    npx supabase start